dm0-/installer/README.md

 ## About

 The primary goal here is swappable immutable disk images that are verified by verity, which is itself verified by the kernel's Secure Boot signature.
-Parts of the file system such as `/home` and `/var` are mounted as tmpfs by default to support regular usage, but their mount units can be overridden to use persistent storage or a network file system.
+Parts of the file system such as `/home` and `/var` are mounted as tmpfs to support regular usage, but their mount units can be overridden to use persistent storage or a network file system.
 This build system outputs components of a bootable system (such as the root file system image, kernel, initrd, etc.) that can be assembled as desired, but my testing focuses on three main use cases:

  1. A system's primary hard drive is GPT-partitioned with an ESP, several (maybe three to five) partitions of five or ten gigabytes reserved to store root file system images, and the rest of the disk used as an encrypted `/var` partition for persistent storage.
 When this installer produces an OS image, it can also produce a UEFI executable containing the kernel, initrd, and arguments specifying the root partition's UUID and root verity hash.
 A UEFI executable corresponding to each active root file system partition is written to the ESP (potentially after Secure Boot signing) so that each image can be booted interchangeably with zero configuration.
 This allows easily installing updated images or migrating to different software.